LockyWebb/LachlanWebb.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Lachlan Webb is a biostatistician and computational neuroscientist (PhD submitted).
-He has been involved in research across a number of disciplines, including: antimalarial clinical trials, the neurodevelopment of sleep in human infancy and childhood, stimulation theraputics for mental health disorders.
+He has been involved in research across a number of disciplines, including: antimalarial clinical trials, the neurodevelopment of sleep in human infancy and childhood, and stimulation theraputics for mental health disorders.
 {style="text-align: justify;"}